avafrohna/NORA-Website/README.md

 - clear
 - credible
 - lightweight
-- easy to deploy publicly

 ## Deployment

-This site is intended to be hosted online, not run only locally.
+www.norahealth.au

 ## Notes

-NORA is currently in development, and the website content and structure may evolve as the project progresses.
+NORA is currently in development and structure may evolve as the project progresses.